top of page

 TRAININGS - HUMAN TRAFFICKING AND ACCESSIBILITY

-World Cup–specific training on human trafficking (produced in partnership with A21) and accessibility is available for delivery across key sectors and groups, including transportation, volunteers, and the hospitality industry.
+The Host Committee has developed World Cup–specific trainings on human trafficking and accessibility for key sectors and groups, including transportation, volunteers, and the hospitality industry.
+The human trafficking training was developed in partnership with A21, and both trainings were recorded by Inspire.

-WORKER SAFEGUARDS AND HUMAN TRAFFICKING
+WORKER SAFEGUARDS AND SUPPORT

 ACCESSIBILITY

-PEACEFUL DEMONSTRATION TOOLKIT
+PEACEFUL DEMONSTRATION

 We have developed a Peaceful Demonstration Toolkit to help demonstrators understand the scope of constitutionally protected free speech, with particular emphasis on time, place, and manner restrictions.
 The goal of these toolkits is to support lawful expression and encourage peaceful demonstrations.